 Name, Province and Country of Residence and Position(s) with the Company Principal Occupation, Business or Employment for Last Five Years Periods which Nominee has Served as a Director Number of Shares Owned (1) Tara McCarville (2)(4)(13) British Columbia, Canada Director Ms. McCarville is Principal of Brighton Group Health Industries Solutions Corp.
-Previously, Ms. McCarville was chair of ALAViDA (sold to LifeSpeak - TSX: LSPK - in 2021) and the chair of the board of directors for Starling Minds.
-She was a Partner and the National Health Industries Leader for PwC Canada from 2017 to 2019 where she was accountable for leading a national practice focused on improving quality and outcomes for government, hospital, healthtech/medtech, long term care, homecare and private equity clients.
+Previously, Ms. McCarville was Chair of ALAVIDA (sold to LifeSpeak - TSX: LSPK - in 2021) and the Chair of the Board for Starling Minds.
+She was a Partner and the National Health Industries Leader for PwC Canada, Principal at TELUS Health and Vice President at a large hospital system in Toronto.
 Ms. McCarville also previously served as a board member with OntarioMD, Canada's only certification body for EMR companies from 2017 to 2019.
 Ms. McCarville holds the ICD.D designation.
-April 27, 2020 to present 59,002 (6) % Kenneth Cawkell (2)(3)(4) British Columbia, Canada Director Mr. Cawkell has been involved in technology industries within public, private and venture capital markets as a professional advisor and as a principal and investor for over 35 years, principally as the co-founder Cawkell Brodie LLP, a Vancouver- based law firm.
+April 27, 2020 to present 118,585 (6) % Kenneth Cawkell (2)(3)(4) British Columbia, Canada Director Mr. Cawkell has been involved in technology industries within public, private and venture capital markets as a professional advisor and as a principal and investor for over 35 years, principally as the co-founder Cawkell Brodie LLP, a Vancouver- based law firm.
 He is a founder and CEO of Neurodyn Life Sciences Inc., a private biotech company focused on developing natural based products to promote brain health and healthy ageing.
-Mr. Cawkell is also a founder, director and officer of Alpha Cognition Inc., a Vancouver-based biopharmaceutical company with a portfolio of innovative, product candidates targeting Alzheimer's and other neurodegenerative diseases.
-March 24, 2016 to present 457,462 (7) % John Kim (3)(4)(12) Ontario, Canada Director Mr. Kim is an independent business consultant and investor.
+Mr. Cawkell is also a founder and director of Alpha Cognition Inc., a commercial stage biopharmaceutical company developing treatments for neurodegenerative diseases, the company's initial product Zunveyl, an Alzheimer's therapy, was recently approved by the FDA for the treatment of mild to moderate dementia.
+March 24, 2016 to present 480,405 (7) % John Kim (3)(4)(12) Ontario, Canada Director Mr. Kim is an independent business consultant and investor.
 He currently advises several technology start-ups in the Toronto area.
 Additionally, he is a board member of several public and private companies.
-Previously, Mr. Kim was a Portfolio Manager at Aventine Management Group, a wealth management company, from June 2018 to September 2019.
-February 9, 2018 to present 382,853 (8) % Thomas Liston (2)(3)(11) Ontario, Canada Director Mr. Liston is a technology investor and analyst, a CFA holder and founder of Water Street Corp.
+February 9, 2018 to present 405,375 (8) % Thomas Liston (2)(3)(11) Ontario, Canada Director Mr. Liston is a technology investor and analyst, a CFA holder and founder of Water Street Corp.
 Prior to his current role, he was the Chief Investment Officer of a leading technology- focused venture capital firm, where he was responsible for leading the firm's investments in Software-as-a-Service, FinTech, and Healthcare IT fields.
 Previously, Mr. Liston was a top-ranked research analyst covering the technology sector.
-He also serves on the board of directors of TSX-listed Tantalus Systems, Opportunities New Brunswick and World's Oldest Basketball Court and has previously served as a director for several public and private technology companies.
-April 30, 2018 to present 635,032 (9) %
+Mr. Liston also serves on the board of directors of TSX-listed Tantalus Systems and has previously served as a director for several public and private technology companies including QHR Technologies Inc., which was sold to Loblaw Companies Limited in the fall of 2016.
+April 30, 2018 to present 658,973 (9) %